Maryland QB Taulia Tagovailoa shows his poise and growth in win at Illinois

-Three games into the season, Tagovailoa’s experience and composure has paid dividends as the staff hoped.
-He has led Maryland to this 3-0 start, most recently with a fourth-quarter comeback win in Friday’s Big Ten opener at Illinois.
-Tagovailoa didn’t deliver a flashy performance, and the offense stalled multiple times in the red zone, but on the final two drives, he looked like a calm veteran the team could rely on en route to the 20-17 victory.
+Three games into the season, Tagovailoa’s experience and composure have paid dividends as the staff hoped.
+He has led Maryland to this 3-0 start, most recently with a fourth-quarter comeback in Friday’s Big Ten opener at Illinois.
+Tagovailoa didn’t deliver a flashy performance, and the offense stalled multiple times in the red zone.
+But on the final two drives, he looked like a calm veteran the team could rely on en route to the 20-17 victory.

 The Terps needed a touchdown to tie the game with 4:50 remaining, and Tagovailoa methodically led his unit down the field with precision.
-His 10-yard touchdown pass to running back Tayon Fleet-Davis capped an eight-play drive that included two rushes for a total of 11 yards, five receptions for 75 yards and just one incompletion.
+His 10-yard touchdown pass to running back Tayon Fleet-Davis capped an eight-play drive that included two rushes for a total of 11 yards, five passes for 75 yards and just one incompletion.
 Tagovailoa connected with four different teammates on those passes, and that receiving depth has been another major bright spot for this year’s team.

-Maryland’s defense shined again, particularly with back-to-back sacks from defensive lineman Greg Rose, a walk-on transfer from junior college who earned a scholarship this fall.
-(On the previous Illini series, Rose combined with teammate Deshawn Holt for the stop on a third-and-2 play that forced a punt and soon led to Fleet-Davis’s tying touchdown.)
+Maryland’s defense shined again, particularly with back-to-back sacks from lineman Greg Rose, a walk-on transfer from junior college who earned a scholarship this fall.
+(On the previous Illini series, Rose combined with teammate Deshawn Holt for the stop on a third-and-two play that forced a punt and soon led to Fleet-Davis’s tying touchdown.)
 That group of defensive players was “locked in on one job,” cornerback Tarheeb Still said, “and that was just getting the ball back.”
 With the game tied and less than a minute to go, Illinois had to punt from its own 7-yard line, gifting the ball to Tagovailoa not too far from field goal range.

 Tagovailoa rose to the moment again, this time with a 26-yard completion to sophomore wide receiver Rakim Jarrett and then a six-yard pass to Fleet-Davis.
 Joseph Petrino watched his team’s offense inch closer to the end zone while he kicked into a net on the sideline, preparing for what became a 32-yard game-winning field goal as time expired.

-Maryland’s offense struggled to find rhythm early on, and then was hampered by a pair of fumbles in the third quarter, but during those final moments, they matched the defensive effort with two decisive drives to win the game.
+Maryland’s offense struggled to find rhythm early on and then was hampered by a pair of fumbles in the third quarter.
+But during those final moments, it matched the defensive effort with two decisive drives to win the game.

 “Didn't see any panic,” Locksley said.
 “I thought Lia managed the offense as well as you can, especially with us being in that situation.”